 Q: What machines are covered in this course?

 A: This workshop covers almost all vintage and antique machines.
 It does NOT cover any computerized or modern machines.
 We also won't cover the Viking 6000 series if it is seized or the knowbs aren't moving correctly.
 We will have workshops that specifically address these machines, as they are much more complex and have common issues.
 That's not to say that you still couldn't gain the knowledge to address these machines in this workshop, but we will not cover the common issues or solutions to those machines in this workshop.
 We also will not specifically cover industrial machines, but what you learn here will help you clean and restore industrial machines.

 Q: What does "hybrid" workshop mean?

-A: It means this class is both on-demand (where you work at your own pace using the videos and tools available to you at any time), and scheduled Zoom classes.
+A: It means this class is both on-demand (where you work at your own pace using the videos and tools available to you at any time), and scheduled Zoom classes in the optional membership.
 My opinion has always been that attending a live class is great because you have guidance from your instructor, but then it's too easy to forget everything when you leave.
 When you do just an on-demand class, you can refer back to it anytime you want, but you don't have the guidance of a live instructor.
 Sewing Doc has committed to bringing its participants the best of both worlds to ensure that your journey into sewing machine cleaning, repair, service, and restoration is successful and enjoyable.